 6 ways to improve cell phone security

-Establishing guidelines is step one, but don't stop there
+Establishing guidelines is the first step in improving cell phone security, but don't stop there.

 Establishing guidelines for cell phone use is the first step in securing calls on any mobile network, experts say.